stonezyg/modernize-apps-katacoda/scenarios/developer-intro/03-making-changes.md

 As you recall from the last step, we can use `oc rsh` to execute commands inside the running pod.

 For our Coolstore Monolith running with JBoss EAP, the application is installed in the `/opt/eap` directory in the running container.
+Execute the `ls` command inside the container to see this:

 `oc rsh dc/coolstore ls -l /opt/eap`{{execute}}

 You should see a listing of files in this directory **in the running container**.

 > It is very important to remember where commands are executed!
 If you think you are in a container and in fact are on some other machine, destructive commands may do real harm, so be careful!
-In general it is not a good idea to operate inside immutable containers outsode of the development environment.
+In general it is not a good idea to operate inside immutable containers outside of the development environment.
 But for doing testing and debugging it's OK.

 Let's copy the EAP configuration in use so that we can inspect it.
 To copy files from a running container on OpenShift, we'll use the `oc rsync` command.
 This command expects the name of the pod to copy from, which can be seen with this command:

-`oc get pods --selector deploymentconfig=coolstore --show-all=false`{{execute}}
+`oc get pods --selector deploymentconfig=coolstore`{{execute}}

 The output should show you the name of the pod: